casey/degenerate/man/src/nfts.md

 Ordinal NFTs are bound to ordinal numbers, a numbering scheme for satoshis.
 Ownership of ordinals is tracked using the Bitcoin blockchain, and transferring ordinals is done using Bitcoin transactions.

-There are no ordinal-aware wallets, so transfers must be done manually, either by misappropraiting existing wallet software, or by writing your own.
+There are no ordinal-aware wallets, so transfers must be done manually, either by misappropriating existing wallet software, or by writing your own.

 To find a good ordinal number to attach an NFT to, use an ord API server.
 A public instance is running at api.ordinals.com:8000.
 To look up the ordinal numbers in a given UTXO, use the list API endpoint.
 [Example API URL for c581fd4054f1663c7193c640b4d81eeb3d4fca06f1bb29937a082c9122b1a1d6:0](http://api.ordinals.com:8000/list/c581fd4054f1663c7193c640b4d81eeb3d4fca06f1bb29937a082c9122b1a1d6:0).